-- —smallest object scanned, by number of polygons
+Minimum object size.
+The smallest object scanned, by number of polygons.

-- —triangle-filtration threshold by edge length (maximum possible size in mm)
+Length filter threshold.
+Triangle-filtration threshold by edge length (maximum possible size in mm).

-- —use interpolation for parts of surface that are missing data
+Interpolate.
+Use interpolation for parts of surface that are missing data.

-- —maximum size of areas to be interpolated (in mm)
+Max interpolated length.
+Maximum size of areas to be interpolated (in mm).

-- —triangle-filtration threshold by maximum angle (in degrees) between the triangle’s normal and the camera’s sight vector
+Max angle.
+Triangle-filtration threshold by maximum angle (in degrees) between the triangle’s normal and the camera’s sight vector.

 - Audio notification